 - Many publishers will only approve requests if they can view your email address, for future follow-ups.

-- Professional Associations you are a member of, that are relevant to your use of NetGalley.
-(Don't see yours listed?
-Let us know!)
+- Professional Associations you are a member of, that are relevant to your use of NetGalley, should be listed in your Bio.

 - By default, public reviews on the NetGalley site will be displayed with your profile photo, first name, last initial, and member type.
 If you prefer, you can replace your name with an auto-generated alias displayed next to your reviews instead (Profile>Display Preferences>Edit).